moingshaikh/100-days-of-code/log.md

 ### Day 52: 22 February, 2021

 **Today's Progress**: Exploring Loadbalancer concept in GCP and performing practical tasks such as creating instance groups, target pool, and managed instance group (MIG) in GCP.

+**Thoughts** It was a great start with Cloud Computing.
+The learning was challenging but fun, too.
+Thankful to Google Devs India and Qwiklabs for offering an opportunity to explore and learn about Cloud Computing with real-world set up at no cost.
+Throughout this course, I got to learn and practice key cloud concepts and perform real-world tasks on crucial Cloud components.
+My key learnings from this course:

+- Introduction and overview of Google Cloud Platform
+- Exploring GCP dashboard and console
+- Virtual Machines in GCP
+- Compute Engine in GCP
+- Using various shell commands in Cloud Shell
+- Kubernetes Engine
+- Setting Up Network and HTTP Load Balancers
+- Applying the above learnings and solving the quest challenges.